 - Put them in an airtight, freezer bag.
 This affords double protection against drying out or freezer burn.

 - Be sure to label the bag with the date.
 Frozen croissants are generally good for about a month in the freezer.

 Why Trust The Spruce Eats?

 The author of a cookbook about bread baking, Donna Currie has made her fair share of homemade croissants.
 She says that while they can be worth the effort, buying them is much, much easier.
-That’s why she personally sampled so many croissants from this list.
+That’s why she personally sampled croissants from every vendor on this list.
 It’s good to have plenty of alternatives, and it’s even better to have croissants in the freezer for an easy treat any day of the week.

 This roundup was updated by Carrie Honaker, a food writer who loves to make fresh croissants, but appreciates frozen ones for their ability to ease the preparation burden when time is short.
-She discovered the Vie de France butter croissants when developing a recipe for maple walnut bread pudding in her restaurant.
-This is a favorite dish at all family gatherings, and she credits the rich buttery flavor to the classically laminated dough.
 Her work has appeared in many publications, including Bon Appetit, Allrecipes, and Wine Enthusiast.